 What about hotel records?
 The manager of the Washington Marriott hotel in March 1985, Yale Feldman, testified on June 6, 1990, at Söring’s trial.
 He confirmed that five local calls from the Söring/Haysom hotel room were placed on March 30, 1985 (p.
 139) but that it is not possible to tell when or to whom those calls were made (p.
 140).
 On pages 140-141, Feldman testifies that under the pre-computer procedures in place in 1985, there was no way to tell when room service was ordered to the Söring/Haysom room, except that it was before 11 p.m. on March 30.

 Feldman then confirms that there were security cameras in the elevators, but that they were just monitored in real-time by guards, not recorded (pp. 144-145).
 Under cross-examination by Neaton, Feldman confirms that all records relating to the long-distance call and the room-service orders were destroyed after 6 months, following company policy.
-The problem, as Feldman confirms (p.
+The problem, as Feldman notes (p.
 151), is that nobody began investigating Haysom and Söring’s stay at the Marriott until September 1986, after they had been arrested in London and confessed.
-This was a major blunder; crucial records were likely destroyed during that almost year-long delay.
+This was a major blunder; crucial records were likely destroyed during that year-plus delay.

 What we have, therefore, is a situation in which the primary evidence Elizabeth stayed at the Marriott in Washington, D.C. on the night of March 30th is her own testimony.
 And her credibility is impaired — she changed many elements of her story between 1987 and 1990, while sticking to the basic conclusion that she stayed in the hotel while Jens killed her parents.
-But she gave conflicting accounts of many elements of this story, which Söring’s lawyers have exhaustively — and justifiably — highlighted.
+But she gave conflicting accounts of many lesser elements of this story, which Söring’s lawyers have exhaustively — and justifiably — highlighted.

 Thus, it is impossible to exclude that Elizabeth might have driven down to Loose Chippings with Jens on March 30th.